 About the Wildflower and Pollinator Protection and Enhance Program

-The project started the spring of 2018 and is near its completion in the summer of 2019.
+The project started in the spring of 2018 and is near its completion in the summer of 2019.
 It was designed to protect and enhance habitat for pollinators on campus.
-Building on the experience of previous biodiversity initiatives, this project is made up of three inter-connected components.
-First, the Wildflower Garden has added an additional of 300 pots of native wildflowers and native grass to the garden space, thanks to the help of the volunteers from the Sheridan community.
+Building on the experience of previous biodiversity initiatives, this project is made up of three interconnected components.
+First, the Wildflower Garden has added an additional 300 pots of native wildflowers and native grass to the garden space, thanks to the help of volunteers from the Sheridan community.

 Third, garden resources are being developed for the Wildflower Garden and the Medicine Wheel Garden, which will support garden maintenance and help the community to have a better appreciation of our native gardens.